Wang Yan (Jin dynasty): Service under Sima Yue's regency

 The Prince of Donghai, Sima Yue, was the last of the so-called Eight Princes to take control of the government in 306.
-Yue appointed Wang Yan Minister of Works in 307 and later Minister Over the Masses in 308.
-Although Yue had won the civil war, he must now face the growing threat of Han Zhao, a Xiongnu state that emerged in northern China during the war in 304.
+Yue appointed Wang Yan Minister of Works on 8 Feb 307 and later Minister Over the Masses on 8 January 308.
+Although Yue had won the civil war, he must now face the growing threat of Han-Zhao, a Xiongnu state that emerged in northern China during the war in 304.
 After his appointment, Wang Yan alerted Sima Yue that he should secure two places to run away to if the court were to fall.
 Wang Yan recommended he appoint his brother, Wang Cheng, as Inspector of Jingzhou and Wang Dun, as Inspector of Qingzhou.
 This was called the "three rabbit burrows strategy (狡兔三窟)".

-In 308, the powerful bandit, Wang Mi, aligned himself with Han Zhao and began marching towards Luoyang.
+In 308, the powerful bandit, Wang Mi, aligned himself with Han and began marching towards Luoyang.
 Mi threw Qingzhou, Xuzhou, Yanzhou and Yuzhou into chaos and had Xuchang's armoury emptied for his soldiers.
 The court was greatly afraid as Wang Mi defeated the Jin forces at Huanyuan Pass.
 Sima Yue sent Wang Bin (王斌) while the Inspector of Liangzhou, Zhang Gui sent his general Beigong Chun to reinforce the capital.
 As Wang Mi's army were at the gates of Luoyang, an edict was passed to make Wang Yan the commander.
 Wang Yan, Wang Bin and Zhang Gui all went out to face Wang Mi with their army.
 Mi was greatly defeated and withdrew, but Wang Yan sent Wang Bing (王秉) to pursue him, dealing him another great defeat.

 In 309, Wang Yan was made Grand Commandant to replace the retiring Liu Shi (劉寔).
 The next year in 310, Luoyang was suffering from a severe food shortage.
 Calls to reinforce the capital were met with silence.
-Many insisted that they move the capital instead to avoid both the famine and Han Zhao.
+Many insisted that they move the capital instead to avoid both the famine and Han forces.
 However, Wang Yan did not think that was possible and sold his carriage and oxen to calm the people down.
 Later, Wang Yan became Sima Yue's Army Advisor.